-Although the concept of public sociology might run counter to it being confined to the purely academic, we must acknowledge that the institutionalization of a public sociology will have to begin by “playing by the rules” of academic drudgery.
-After all, publishing and presenting at conferences are what get you hired in the university and college settings.
+Although the concept of public sociology might run counter to it being confined to the purely academic, we must acknowledge that the institutionalization of a public sociology will require it to engage with the academic structure.

 What we have listed here are academic resources that we believe are open to the practice of public sociology, and provide professional spaces to “legitimize” such work and allow public sociology to be carried out.